tomjoht/learnapidoc/_docs/introduction_to_rest_apis/index.md

 * **Text editor**. ([Sublime Text](http://www.sublimetext.com/) is a good option, it works on both Mac and Windows, but other text editors will also work.
 * **Chrome browser**.
 [Chrome](https://www.google.com/chrome/browser/desktop/index.html) provides a Javascript Console that works well for inspecting JSON, so we'll be using this browser.
 [Firefox](https://www.mozilla.org/en-US/firefox/) works well too if you prefer that.
 * **Postman**.
 [Postman](http://www.getpostman.com/) is an app that allows you to make requests and see responses through a GUI client.
-* **cURL**. [cURL](http://curl.haxx.se/) is essential for making requests to endpoints from the command line.
-Mac computers already have cURL installed.
-Windows users should follow the instructions for installing cURL [here](http://www.confusedbycode.com/curl/#downloads).
+* **curl**. [curl](http://curl.haxx.se/) is essential for making requests to endpoints from the command line.
+Mac computers already have curl installed.
+Windows users should follow the instructions for installing curl [here](http://www.confusedbycode.com/curl/#downloads).
 * **Git**.
 [Git](https://git-scm.com/) is a version control tool developers often use to collaborate on code.
 See [Set Up Git](https://help.github.com/articles/set-up-git/) for more details.

 {% if site.format == "web" %}